Further help and support with starting work

 Personal Independence Payments (PIP)

-Since October 2013 there has been a new benefit for people on low incomes called Universal Credit.
-It is gradually replacing many other welfare benefits - including housing benefit, income support and jobseeker's allowance.
+Universal Credit is a benefit for people on low incomes.
+It will gradually replace many other welfare benefits - including housing benefit, income support and jobseeker's allowance.

 To find out about the benefits and financial help you may be entitled to, visit our Benefits for people of working age pages or contact RNIB's Helpline on 0303 123 9999 or email firstname.lastname@example.org and our Welfare Rights Advisors can help to resolve any problems you have in getting the right support.